 Elvie Trainer – The Kegel device and App that helps to strengthen your pelvic floor.

 Most people think of Kegel exercises as something to do after having a baby, to regain vaginal and pelvic health, postpartum.
 But this is not why I do these.
 I’ve never had a baby.
-I am an older female bodied person.
+I am older, with a vulva.
 So I find that Kegel exercises are a great way to keep my pelvic floor and bladder healthy later in life.
 And I love recommending Kegels to my sex coaching clients!
 Because of the strengthening properties of the exercises, orgasms can be stronger and vaginal muscles have greater control.
 (Folx* with a penis can do Kegels too, but that’s a different story, for a different day)

 Have you ever done Kegel exercises?
 Have you ever wondered if you were doing them correctly?
 Because it’s tricky to see whats going on inside the vagina, I decided to add the Elvie Trainer to my Kegel routine because of the feedback given by the App.
 An App to monitor the movements of my vaginal muscles?
 I must say, I was a bit skeptical at first.
 But I wanted to try it out!

 Once I had my Elvie device, I made sure it was fully charged.
 This is a really simple process: you just make sure its properly aligned in the tube shaped case, then attach one end of the charging wire into the top of the case and the other end into your USB port on your computer.
 A couple of hours later, you’re set to go!